 We mentioned above that there are a set of tax calculators available through Braintree but the integrations are complex and aren’t well documented.
 It’s also important to note that these tools will incur an additional cost and are unlikely to absolve you of the liability - meaning that unfortunately, your finance team will still need to be on hand to register, file and remit tax payments.

-On the surface, Braintree fees are a charge per transaction (2.9% +30¢ for US sellers).
+On the surface, Braintree fees are a charge per transaction (2.9% +30¢ for US businesses).

 Not too bad, right?